jamesm224/community_dynamics/README.md

   - The following Github link was used: https://github.com/nhinvo/rnaseq-absolute-pipeline
   - The pipeline utilizes the following packages:
     - Snakemake
     - bbtools
     - bowtie2
-      d.
-HTSeq
+    - HTSeq
-      e.
-Python
+    - Python
 3. Process metagenomic data using bowtie and read map to the known reference genomes
+  - Genomes used in this study
     - Marinobacter ()
     - Thalassospira ()
     - Alteromonas ()
     - Pseudohoeflea ()
     - MED4 ()
     - Thermus Thermophilus ()
+  - Scripts used in data analysis ()
+    - Contain QC plots, comparison between FCM and metagenomic data
+    - Visualize abundance of reads using bowtie2
+    - Visualize abundance of reads corrected by estimated extraction efficiency
-4. Process the RNASeq data using edgeR.
+4. Process the RNASeq data.
 The remainder of Data Analysis was performed in R.
-  - All code is located here

-## Packages and Programs Used
+  - 1. Process raw data to obtain edgeR data.
+    - Relative read counts were used for Differential Expression Analysis
+    - Includes ClusterProfiler Pathway Enrichement Analysis
+  - 2. Analyze Differential Expression Analysis results for RNASeq data
+    - Includes heatmaps, pathway plots, and LFC analysis
+  - 3. Analyze the absolute count RNASeq data
+    - Includes the conversion of relative to absolute count data
+    - Incorporates a customizable script for generating gene diagrams for all desired KEGG pathways